-Financial, Resource and Property Investment in developing risk management arrangements is being met from existing resources within the Mid Kent Audit partnership.
-No implications identified at this stage.
-Legal, Statutory and Procurement None identified at this stage Crime and Disorder None identified at this stage Environment and Climate/Ecological Emergency None identified at this stage Health and Wellbeing None identified at this stage Safeguarding of Children, Young People and Vulnerable Adults None identified at this stage Risk Management and Health and Safety This report is about risk management.
-No H&S implications identified at this stage.
-Equality and Diversity None identified at this stage Privacy and Data Protection None identified at this stage
+Issue Implications Corporate Plan None identified at this stage.
+Financial, Resource and Property The role of the Audit Committee includes the review of the financial reports for the Council, including the approval of the Annual Statement of Accounts.
+Legal, Statutory and Procurement None identified at this stage Crime and Disorder None identified at this stage.
+Environment and Climate/Ecological Emergency None identified at this stage.
+Health and Wellbeing None identified at this stage.
+Safeguarding of Children, Young People and Vulnerable Adults None identified at this stage.
+Risk Management and Health and Safety None identified at this stage.
+Equality and Diversity None identified at this stage.
+Privacy and Data Protection None identified at this stage.